Show summary Hide summary

 - 🎨 Its meaning evokes the color blue and historical wisdom

-- 🌍 Very popular in Italy and uncommon in France
+- 🌍 Very popular in Italy and rare in France

 - 🎭 Carries a strong personality between determination and sensitivity